pwwang/Bioinformatics-cheatsheet/README.md

 - **[AHD2.0](http://ahd.cbi.pku.edu.cn)**: The aim of the Arabidopsis hormone database is to provide a systematic and comprehensive view of morphological phenotypes regulated by plant hormones, as well as regulatory genes participating in numerous plant hormone responses.
 - **[DrugBank](http://www.drugbank.ca/)**: The DrugBank database is a unique bioinformatics and cheminformatics resource that combines detailed drug (i.e. chemical, pharmacological and pharmaceutical) data with comprehensive drug target (i.e. sequence, structure, and pathway) information.
 - **[TTD - Therapeutic Target Database](http://bidd.nus.edu.sg/BIDD-Databases/TTD/TTD.asp)**: A database to provide information about the known and explored therapeutic protein and nucleic acid targets, the targeted disease, pathway information and the corresponding drugs directed at each of these targets.

+### Variant Databases
+- **[COSMIC](http://cancer.sanger.ac.uk/)**: COSMIC is an online database of somatically acquired mutations found in human cancer.
+- **[dbSNP](http://www.ncbi.nlm.nih.gov/SNP/)**: The Single Nucleotide Polymorphism Database (dbSNP) is a free public archive for genetic variation within and across different species developed and hosted by the National Center for Biotechnology Information (NCBI) in collaboration with the National Human Genome Research Institute (NHGRI).
+- **[GWASdb](http://jjwanglab.org/gwasdb)**: GWASdb is an online bioinformatics database combines collections of GVs from GWAS and their comprehensive functional annotations, as well as disease classifications.

 ### Other Databases
 - **[ASD](http://mdl.shsmu.edu.cn/ASD)**: Allosteric Database.